 She decided to move to the United States seventeen years ago, and first spent time in Hawaii, where she further developed her knowledge of the wine and restaurant business.

 Gordana began her career in San Francisco at Acme Chophouse.
 Over the years she worked at many fine dining restaurants including Jardinière and One Market.
-Most recently, Josovic served as a Wine Director at Epic Roasthouse.
-She is currently a Beverage Director at Paula Leduc Fine Catering in Emeryville.
+Most recently, Josovic served as a Wine Director at Epic Roasthouse and Beverage Director at Paula Leduc Fine Catering in Emeryville.
+She is now the Wine Buyer and one of our Instructors at San Francisco Wine School.

 Through her participation in numerous highly-acclaimed wine competitions, she has been able to travel extensively to many of the world’s greatest wine regions, resulting in the cultivation of close relationships with top producers and wine professionals from around the world.

-Gordana holds the FWS with French Wine Society, the Hospitality Beverage Specialist Certificate with the Society of Wine Educators, and the Advanced Sommelier with the Court of Master Sommeliers, She is currently studying to sit for the Master Sommelier Exam.
+Gordana holds the French Wine Scholar and Italian Wine Scholar credentials from the Wine Scholar Guild, the Hospitality Beverage Specialist Certificate and Certified Specialist of Wine with the Society of Wine Educators, the California Wine Appellation Specialist from San Francisco Wine School, and the Advanced Sommelier with the Court of Master Sommeliers.
+She is currently studying to sit for the Master Sommelier Exam.

 What is your favorite wine region to visit?